 Vegetarian Haggis Recipe

 Die-hard carnivores will tell you that the traditional haggis without meat is not haggis.
-But for those who wish no harm on the famously shy, wee beastie then here's a vegetarian adaptation for your table.
+But for those wanting a Scottish celebration on Burns Night or Hogmanay, for example, without harming the famously shy, wee beastie then here's a vegetarian adaptation for your table.

 1 small carrot, very finely chopped

 1 small piece of yellow turnip (rutabaga), very finely chopped